syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 You need to configure the corresponding [Interactive render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#render-modes) and [Interactivity location](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-8.0&pivots=windows) while creating a Blazor Web Application.

-### Generate DbContext and model class from the database
+### Generate model class and API services from the database

 Now, you need to add **model classes** from the existing **OrdersDetails** database.
 To work with the SQL Server database in our application, install the following NuGet packages.If you have created a Blazor Web App with the `Interactive render mode` set to `WebAssembly` or `Auto` ensure to follow these steps:

-* Create the new project with Class Library template named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
+* Create the new project with Class Library template named as `BlazorWebApp.Shared` for model class and API services as shown below.

 ![Create Shared Project](../images/db-shared-project.png)

   Additionally, ensure that you have added a reference to the `BlazorWebApp.Shared` project in both the server-side and client-side projects of your web application.